neilellis/blog/source/_posts/dollar.md

 Characteristics
 ===============

-> "The secret of success is to be like a duck – smooth and unruffled on top, but paddling furiously underneath.” - Anon
+> "The secret of success is to be like a duck – smooth and unruffled on top, but paddling furiously underneath." - Anon

 * Simple - Dollar does do not expose unnecessary complexity to the programmer, we keep it hidden.
 * Typeless - if you *need* strongly typed code stop reading now.
 If you're writing Internet-centric and modest-sized software this is unlikely to be the case.